cchurch/api-docs/source/includes/_api_annotation.md

 Parameter | Data Type         | Description
 --------- | ---------         | -----------
-ts        | string            | Timestamp to get annotation(s) after in EEN format: YYYYMMDDHHMMSS.NNN
-new       | array[array[obj]] | Array of arrays with each returned element being an annotation object with Json-formatted data <br>(See [Get Annotation](#get-annotation) for the returned annotation array structure) active    | array[string]     | Array of all annotation UUIDs active around the specified `'st'` (or within the defined time window)
+ts        | string            | Closest matching timestamp to the requested (to get annotations after) in EEN format: YYYYMMDDHHMMSS.NNN new       | array[array[obj]] | Array of arrays with each returned element being an annotation object with Json-formatted data <br>(See [Get Annotation](#get-annotation) for the returned annotation array structure) active    | array[string]     | Array of all annotation UUIDs active around the specified `'st'` (or within the defined time window)